 The Math's Mate Program is based on the principle that regular, structured practice helps the development of short and long term memory.
 Through systematic weekly revision, a student's mathematical knowledge, skills and ability to solve problems are consolidated and extended.

-Each question on a Math's Mate worksheets is part of a set of 4 similar questions in the term.
+Each question on a Math's Mate worksheet is part of a set of 4 similar questions in the term.

 For example, consider sheets 1, 2, 3 and 4 in Math's Mate Blue term 1.
 Question 12 on each sheet is similar in design, content and degree of difficulty.
 This grouping of question style is also true of the next set of four sheets and so on.

-The Math's Mate results worksheet found at the start of each term in every Student Workbook, enables students to find out what they know and what they still need to learn and practice.
+The results worksheet, found at the start of each term in every Student Workbook, enables students to find out what they know and what they still need to learn and practice.